rishisareen/rishisareen.github.io/blog/_posts/2025-07-31-Build-Habit.md

 - What’s the situation I’m in?
 - What script does my brain usually run here?
-- Is that script helping me—or just a leftover loop?
+- Is that script helping me, or just a leftover loop?

 The moment you notice the script is the moment you get a choice.
  You don’t have to run it again.
 You can pause.
 You can try a different line.